lukalabs/cakechat/README.md

 **Warning:** this script overwrites the original tokens index files `data/tokens_index/t_idx_processed_dialogs.json` and `data/conditions_index/c_idx_processed_dialogs.json`.
 You should only run this script in case your corpus is large enough to contain all the words that you want your model to understand.
-Otherwise, consider fine-tuning the pretrained model as described above.
+Otherwise, consider fine-tuning the pre-trained model as described above.
 If you messed up with index files and want to get the default versions, delete your copies and run `python tools/fetch.py` anew.

 1. Consider running `python tools/train_w2v.py` to build w2v embedding from the training corpus.
 **Warning:** this script overwrites the original w2v weights that are stored in `data/w2v_models`.
 You should only run this script in case your corpus is large enough to contain all the words that you want your model to understand.
-Otherwise, consider fine-tuning the pretrained model as described above.
+Otherwise, consider fine-tuning the pre-trained model as described above.
 If you messed up with w2v files and want to get the default version, delete your file copy and run `python tools/fetch.py` anew.

 1. Run `python tools/train.py`.